LS-Instruments/WebSocket-Actor/README.md

 A library implementing a high-level actor-based WebSocket communication.
 An actor can subscribe to a WebSocket Actor (either server or client) to facilitate WebSocket-based communication.

+## Main Features

+* Fully Actor Framework Based
+* Full WebSocket Compatibility
+* Support for WebSocket resources
+* Keepalive infrastructure
+* Secure connection capabilities

+## Example Code

+Look in the example folder for a comprehensive set of code examples covering the full functionality of the library.

+## Note About Nomenclature

-Please note that within this library **resource names** as defined in the WebSocket protocol specification are referred to as **services.**
+Please note that within this library **resource names**, as defined in the WebSocket protocol specification, are referred to as **services**.

 # Library